 I have three amazing daughters at home.
 I’m not interested in missing their childhoods.
 They are the most important thing to me, and I make my career decisions based on whether it fits with my kids.
 When I quit the government, I promised them that now I’d be there to drop them off at the school bus and to pick them up as often as I could.

-I rarely miss.
+I never miss.

 Success means a lot of different things to different people.
 And sometimes we wake up in life and realize that the success we’re chasing isn’t ours.
 And sometimes we need to learn how to be successful no matter what life throws at us, because it will throw us some curve balls.
-Sometimes you’ll realize the dream you wanted won’t happen, or sometimes you’ll realize that you don’t want it anymore.
-That’s okay.

 I’m a good policy analyst and a great researcher.
 But I also love social media marketing and design.
 I disappear into writing a blog post or editing a video.
 These are my joys.